dgaydukov/cert-aws/README.md

 * try to create aws sso user with permission set and add 1 free app, and then try to login to both aws console & this app
 * Create vpc with custom DHCP options set and create ec2 instance and see it private/public domain name
 * Deploy java app using opsworks stacks
-* create aws microsoft AD and see how it works
+* create aws microsoft AD and see how it works + add aws sso with this ad
 * create iam identity federation with this AD and with Cognito
 * ClientVPN with security as microsoft AD
 * ClientVPN add nat instance so internet would work without tunnel split (yet check it also with tunnel split, and your IP would be different)